Mapping out the parameter space for photoevaporation and core-powered mass-loss: Problem Construction

 Assuming that the photoevaporative outflow is travelling with a velocity equal to the sound speed in the XUV heated gas ($c_{\rm pe}$), then momentum balance across the transition to the photoevaporative outflow implies:

-where $\rho_{\rm pe}$ is the mass density in the photoevaporative region.
-It is easy to show, enforcing both mass and momentum conservation, that the bolometrically heated region is strongly sub-sonic even in the case $R_{\rm XUV}=R_B$.
-Thus neglecting its momentum flux allows us to relate $n_{\rm pe}$ to $\rho_{\rm phot}$ and ultimately to the planetary properties.
-Again, as the bolometrically heated region is moving sub-sonically, its density profile as a function of radius ($r$) is given approximately by the hydrostatic solution:
+{\rc where $\rho_{\rm pe}$ and $\rho_{\rm eq}$ are the mass densities in the photoevaporative and bolometrically heated regions, respectively}.
+It is easy to show, enforcing both mass and momentum conservation, that the bolometrically heated region is strongly sub-sonic even in the case $R_{\rm XUV}=R_B$, {\rc and follows a breeze solution}\footnote{{\rc It is important to distinguish this from the case when $R_{\rm XUV}>R_B$, where the sonic point would occur at $R_B$.}}.
+Thus, neglecting its momentum flux {\rc in the bolometrically heated region} allows us to relate $n_{\rm pe}$ to $\rho_{\rm phot}$ and ultimately to the planetary properties.
+As the bolometrically heated region is moving sub-sonically, its density profile as a function of radius ($r$) is given approximately by the hydrostatic solution:

 Combining Equations~\ref{eqn:optical_depth2}-\ref{eqn:iso_hydrostatic} with Equation~\ref{eqn:phot_density}, we arrive at a transcendental equation that describes the transition from core-powered mass-loss to photoevaporation: